 Warm, wet compresses applied to the infected area for fifteen minutes two or three times daily will help the infection resolve more quickly.
 Soak a washcloth with warm water and have your puppy sit on it.
 Pet her or offer a chew toy to keep her occupied during the compress treatment.

 Infected anal glands may abscess which requires surgical lancing so that the infection inside can be flushed out and drained away.
 The incision is left open so that the wound will heal from the inside out.
 The opening should be rinsed daily with a 50/50 solution of hydrogen peroxide and water.
 Your vet can show you how to do this.
 Filling a squeeze bottle with the solution can work well, or for small pups, you can set them in the sink and use the spray nozzle.
 The dog will also need antibiotics.

 In most cases, the abscess heals without complications.
 Puppies that suffer recurrences of impaction or infection require that their anal glands be expressed on a regular basis, at least once a week.
 In some instances, surgical removal of the problem glands may be necessary.

-Preventing Anal Gland Infection in Puppies
+How to Prevent Anal Gland Infection

 For routine anal gland maintenance, you can learn how to express anal glands yourself.
 It’s best to ask your vet or the dog groomer for a demonstration first.
 Improper manipulations of the glands can force the matter deeper into the tissue, causing further problems, so asking a professional to maintain your pup’s anal gland health is also a wise option.